delta-io/delta/kernel/USER_GUIDE.md

 #### Set up Java projects

-As discussed above, you can one or both of the artifacts as follows:
+As discussed above, you can import one or both of the artifacts as follows:

 ```